 There’s no question that a healthy eating plan should include plenty of protein.
-The trick is getting the right mix, including plant-based proteins.
+The trick is to focus on real foods — that means foods from plants.

-“What we find is that animal proteins are typically more likely to be associated with poor health outcomes than plant-based proteins,” says Columbus Batiste, MD, an interventional cardiologist and chief of cardiology at Kaiser Permanente’s Riverside and Moreno Valley Medical Centers in Southern California.
+"What we find is that animal proteins are typically more likely to be associated with poor health outcomes than plant-based proteins," says Columbus Batiste, MD, an interventional cardiologist and Regional Chief of Cardiology at Kaiser Permanente in Southern California.

-The good news is that there are plenty of whole, plant-based proteins without these health risks — that also include nutrients like fiber and antioxidants.
-Whether you’re exploring a vegetarian diet or just want to eat healthier, here are 3 tips to consider if you’re thinking about adding more plant-based protein to your diet.
+The good news is that plenty of whole, plant-based proteins don’t have these health risks.
+They also include nutrients like fiber and antioxidants.
+Here are 3 tips to consider if you’re thinking about adding more plant-based protein to your diet.

 Find out where you’re already getting protein

 Before making any major changes to your diet, break down the nutritional value of your favorite meals.
 You may be surprised by how much protein you’re already getting from things like beans, vegetables, and even some fruits.